 Movement into Earth orbit, the Earth-Moon transfer and in Lunar Orbit are hard to influence or interfere with 1960's and 70's technology, so space battles won't be a thing, though sabotage might very well be.

 The Earth and Moon gameplay is separated, meaning interaction between players between these two areas will be limited, as well as crucial.

 Bad Moon Rising is designed by Jim Wallman, creator of 'Watch The Skies!'.

 What do the different roles do?

 If you are interested in the game, you can look at the Roles Guide to find out more about the different playable roles and determine which is right for you.

 Where can I play Bad Moon Rising?

-South West Megagames are running Bad Moon Rising in the following locations.
+South West Megagames do not currently have any scheduled games of Bad Moon Rising.
 If you want to know when new games are announced, email us and ask to be added to our mailing list!

 You can also follow our Facebook Page or Twitter to be notified of new developments: